-Choose a facility such as a library, a local history center, a LDS History Center, a national archives facility, a regional archive or one of several other kinds of institutions who provide access to primary documents and sources.
-If visitation is permitted and you are comfortable making the visit, contact and interview one of the staff persons working in the facility.
-If you cannot visit any institution in your area, then assess the categories based on the information you can gather in printed materials, on the web, or in conversation perhaps with a person working at the facility.
-Construct the PowerPoint below in keeping with how and making note of how you gather the information.
+Start early in the course to determine a facility such as a library, a local history center, a LDS History Center, a national archives facility, a regional archive or one of several other kinds of institutions who provide access to primary documents and sources.
+If you are comfortable visiting and if visitation is permitted, contact then interview one of the staff persons working in the facility.
+If you cannot visit any institution in your area, then assess what information you can gather can gather from printed or web based materials, or in conversation with a person working at the facility.
+Strive to build a professional report.

 Create a Microsoft power point presentation about the institution containing a minimum of 15 slides and a maximum of twenty slides.
-The presentation must contain at least one slide for each of the following topics.
-(Yes, these are the titles of the slides):
+The presentation must contain at least one slide with each of the following titles/topics: